 Outside of the office, Abby serves as a justice of the peace and a member of the Board of Civil Authority for the Town of Shaftsbury, and she stays busy as the mother of two awesome sons.
 Abby earned a B.A. in history from Hobart and William Smith Colleges in Geneva, New York.

-Nicholas enjoys mountain biking the southern Vermont region and working with his wife at their horse boarding and training facility in Pownal.
+In his free time, Nicholas enjoys mountain biking the southern Vermont region and working with his wife at their horse boarding and training facility in Pownal.

 Kyle Mallory, a geotechnical engineer-in-training, joined MSK in 2020.
 As a member of our geotechnical engineering team, he has worked on a variety of geotechnical projects in both Vermont and Connecticut.
 Prior to joining MSK, Kyle spent 4 years at the Greater Boston office of a national engineering firm, where he developed expertise in geotechnical instrumentation and vibration monitoring to ensure soil stability and the structural integrity of features on and near construction sites.
 He has worked on projects involving rail, airports, buried utilities, stormwater infrastructure, and commercial buildings in diverse settings, from downtown Boston to small New England cities.
 He earned his B.S. in civil engineering from the University of New Hampshire, with concentrations in structural and geotechnical engineering.

 Jess joined MSK in 2021, bringing with her 25 years of civil and environmental engineering expertise based in western Mass and southern Vermont.

 Born and raised around Washington DC and northern Virginia, Jess attended the University of Vermont, and is currently living in Wilmington, Vermont.
 She is a single mom of four fantastic young adults, aged 17-24, and two dogs, and they all feel very lucky every day to be so close to hiking trails, skiing, a lovely lake and loads of year-round outdoor fun.